Thailand and Bali Experience

 Go on an adventure through Thailand and Bali and travel from places like Bangkok to Chiang Mai and then on to Koh Phi Phi and other southern isles in Thailand, and Ubud to Gili Trawangan in Bali for a trip that’s nothing short of a paradise getaway.
 The perfect trip for budding travellers and sun worshippers alike, this tour will give you a taste of laidback beach life and immersive culture in two very different countries.
-Of course there’s more to travelling than simply lounging around in the sunshine, so we’ll be taking you on some incredible tours and day trips to give you a well-rounded experience; think temple visits, canal tours, caring for elephants, trekking through the jungle, snorkelling sessions, island cruises, and coffee plantation visits.
-You’ll even get to lunch beside an active volcano and meet some wonderful tribespeople on the way.
+Of course, there’s more to travelling than simply lounging around in the sunshine, so we’ll be taking you on some incredible tours and day trips to give you a well-rounded experience; think temple visits, canal tours, caring for elephants, trekking through the jungle, snorkelling sessions, island cruises, and coffee plantation visits.
+You’ll even get to lunch beside an active volcano and meet some wonderful local communities on the way.
 It’s an incredible programme and opportunity to do as much or as little as you like.

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!

-Day 1: Thai Experience - Welcome to Bangkok!
+Day 1: Welcome to Thailand!

 Welcome to Thailand!
 Meet the team and get acquainted with Khao San Road amid the bustling streets and the coolest bars in Bangkok.

 Head out on a city bicycle tour today and get a closer look at Bangkok's best bits.
 Afterwards, we’ll freshen up, ready to catch our overnight train or bus to Chiang Mai.